 Rambling Peacefully Into Truckee’s Autumn

-Not to be left out of Mother Nature party, Truckee is a great basecamp for leaf peepers.
+Not to be left out of the Mother Nature party, Truckee is a great basecamp for leaf peepers.
 Nearly surrounded by destinations with autumn’s artwork.
-Places like Donner Memorial State Park and Emigrant Trail are adorned with colorful displays.
+Places like Donner Memorial State Park and Emigrant Trail are adorned with colorful displays along with lesser known hikes such as Pt.
+Mariah.
 But one of the easiest to access from Truckee is Martis Valley.
-As of this summer, the newly paved 10.2-mile path connects downtown Truckee to Northstar.
+The newly paved 10.2-mile path connects downtown Truckee to Northstar.
 Along it you’ll find the golds and browns of willows and grasses contrasting against the deep green of the pines.
+The warm sunny days and cool crisp nights make it an ideal time to enjoy activities such as paddleboarding, fly fishing and even getting your last mountain bike adventure in.

 Calaveras Big Trees State Park – On A Journey For Color